bartificer/programming-by-stealth/docs/tidbit3.md

 ### Tip 2 — Make Use of Auditing Tools

 There are lots of tools out there that can scan a project's metadata to build a dependency graph, and then compare that graph to known security vulnerabilities.
 Obviously, this is only possible if you explicitly specify your dependencies.
 If you just copy some files these kinds of tools won't be able to help you.
-We'll talk about how to audit your code in a moment
+We'll talk about how to audit your code in a moment.

 ## So What Happened Recently?